- Centers for Disease Control and Prevention, Division of HIV/AIDS Prevention

 CDC Tuberculosis Website

 The website of the Division of Tuberculosis Elimination at the Centers for Disease Control and Prevention contains TB-specific recommendations and guidelines, surveillance reports, education and training materials, and other information resources addressing the prevention and control of TB.

 This is the website for the U.S. Census Bureau and is a resource for information on U.S. social, demographic and economic characteristics.
 This site includes news items; tools to access census databases; search mechanisms; and information about products sold by the Census Bureau and the U.S. Government Printing Office.

 Website of the Center for AIDS Intervention Research (CAIR) at the Medical College of Wisconsin.
 CAIR is a multidisciplinary HIV prevention research center dedicated to the development, conduct and evaluation of new strategies to prevent HIV among persons most vulnerable to the disease.
 This website contains information about CAIR research and publications, intervention resources, and CAIR faculty and staff.

 Center for AIDS Prevention Studies (CAPS)

-CAPS is an academic HIV prevention research center based at the University of California San Francisco.
-This Internet site includes summaries of research activities, prevention programs, bibliographies of CAPS scientific articles and reports, prevention fact sheets, prevention news & newsletters, related prevention resource materials, and an overview of behavioral research.
+CAPS is an academic HIV prevention research center based at the University of California - San Francisco.
+This Internet site includes summaries of research activities, prevention programs, bibliographies of CAPS scientific articles and reports, prevention fact sheets, prevention news and newsletters, related prevention resource materials, and an overview of behavioral research.

 Centers for Disease Control and Prevention (CDC)